 A Romantic Trip to St. Augustine is something every couple needs to experience.
 St. Augustine, Florida is known for many things.
-Romance, culture and the arts is something that many couples go to St. Augustine to experience.
-We were recently invited to join the St. John’s Cultural Council for a weekend of love, art and fantastic food!
+Romance, culture, and the arts are something that many couples go to St. Augustine to experience.
+We were recently invited to join the St. John’s Cultural Council for a weekend of love, art, and fantastic food!

 This is a partnership with St. John’s Cultural Council.
 All opinions are my own.